 In October 2021, Boss not only announced the release of the new RC-600 but also a major update for its RC-505 tabletop looper.
 The Loop Station RC-505MKII is available since December 2021 for around $650 (March 2022) showcasing some significant innovations.
 What can you do with this Loop Station and is it worth switching from the first RC-505 to the new version?
-Let's have a look at the available information and figure it out.
+Find out together with us - we have tested the RC505-MKII.

 On top of the device, you will find a central display with four rotary knobs.
 The RC-505MKII supports recording with up to five parallel tracks, each of which has separate physical controls, including individual record/play and stop buttons, as well as faders for controlling the volume and a circular track status indicator.
 The input and track effects of the RC-505MKII also have their control panel area with four effect buttons each for activating/deactivating up to four simultaneous effects and a large rotary knob for effect-specific parameters.

 With the RC-505MKII, you can store loops and settings in 99 memory slots.
 With 1.5 hours of recording time per track and 13 hours of total recording capacity, the Loop Station has more than enough space for any use you could think of.
 In addition to its looper functionality, the RC-505MKII offers 49 input and 53 track effects.
 Another feature is a complex drum machine with an amazing amount of 200 rhythm patterns and 16 different drum kits.

 If you would like to get a taste of all the effects and parameters of the new Loop Station by Boss before you buy it, you can take a look at the parameter guide available online as a PDF.
 Amongst others, the RC-505MKII provides the following effects: